chef-boneyard/chef-rfc/rfc102-deprecations-in-resources.md

 ---
-RFC: unassigned
+RFC: 102
 Title: Deprecation Warnings Within Custom Resources
 Author: Tim Smith <tsmith@chef.io>
-Status: Draft
+Status: Accepted
 Type: Standards Track
 ---

 # Deprecation Warnings Within Custom Resources

-In Chef 12 we introduced deprecation warnings within the chef-client.
+In Chef 12, we introduced deprecation warnings within the chef-client.
 This allowed us to communicate future breaking changes to users.
 The warnings and integration within Test Kitchen have become a powerful tool allowing users to future proof their cookbooks and ease chef-client migration projects.

 This proposal extends the deprecation functionality to custom resources allowing authors to warn consumers of future breaking changes to their resources.